facebook

 Community of KIDE

-Located in the isolated areas of Northern California, the Hoopa Valley Indian Reservation lies between two mountain ranges that create a beautiful valley.
-It is 12 miles long and five miles across at the greatest expanse with the emerald green Trinity River that flows through the community.
+Located in the isolated areas of Northern California.
+The Hoopa Valley Indian Reservation lies between two mountain ranges that create a beautiful valley.
+It is 12 miles long and five miles across at the greatest expanse with the emerald green Trinity River that flows north through the community.

 To reach the community, you must drive along a narrow road that hugs a mountain range 300-600 feet above the Trinity River on the valley floor.
 Hoopa is the gateway to tribes of the region that include the Yurok and Karuk.
 They are nestled along the river and on the mountain sides in villages named Pecwan, Weitchpec, Orleans and Happy Camp.
 To the south is Willow Creek, a small multi-cultural village.
 This is the territory of KIDE, community radio.